This article originally appeared on VICE UK.

 How long would you leave it before going to the scene of the crime?

 I tried to wait two or three days usually, because if I went straight away I'd always see the same thing—loads of policemen and police cars.
 And the police would keep people away from the scene, but I wanted to get a little closer.
 When the initial stuff died down the police would leave, and there might be some forensic people there, but they didn't keep anybody away.

 So you wanted the scene to settle a bit, basically?

-Yeah, because if I went straight away it would have been the same photo all the time.
+Yeah.
+If I went straight away, it would have been the same photo all the time.
 I did sometimes go right away, though.
 There was a murder on Oxford Street, outside Foot Locker, on Boxing Day.
-I went there the day it happened – I thought it would make an interesting picture with the huge crowd.
+I went there the day it happened—I thought it would make an interesting picture with the huge crowd.